saptak/envddext/FAQ.md

 - **Learn routing patterns** you can apply in any Kubernetes environment
 - **Prototype basic configurations** before production deployment

-However, production environments typically need additional features not yet supported like JWT authentication and some advanced traffic management policies.
-The extension now supports comprehensive security policies including Basic Authentication, CORS, IP Filtering, mTLS, and advanced Rate Limiting.
+The extension now supports comprehensive security policies including JWT Authentication, Basic Authentication, CORS, IP Filtering, mTLS, and advanced Rate Limiting, making it suitable for many production scenarios with proper security configurations.

 ### What if I need to modify existing resources?